tournepivoine/shinpokered-fr/README.md

 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.
 * SatoMew - Technical advice.
 * wrulfy - Technical advice.
-* suloku - Technical advice regarding setting where you spawn after beating the Elite Four.
+* suloku - Technical advice regarding setting where you spawn after beating the Elite Four, Exp.
+All modernisation code
 * Molk - Balancing of some beta Pokemon, most notably Deer.
 * Shellnuts - Balancing of some beta Pokemon, especially Omega; made the type chart suggestions to balance Galarian Moltres properly.
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.